esh/edomame/README.markdown

 #Introduction
 I am currently using latte to power <http://www.edomame.com>, my personal website.
 Its a simple picture blog that I can update via email or it's REST interface.
-The code for edomame is bundled into this project.
+The site also has automatic redeployment from github using service hooks.

 #Dependencies
 * \*nix OS